Simon Hackney: Colchester United

 Simon arrived at the Weston Homes Community Stadium during the January transfer window of 2009 for an undisclosed fee, believed to be in the region of £120,000, and immediately became a fans favourite with his skilful and exciting performances on the left wing for Colchester.
 He provided several assists in the opening games of the 2009–10 season, including three in the 7–1 victory at Norwich City and the assist for the second goal against Yeovil Town.
 Simon scored his first goal of the season with an injury-time free kick against Leyton Orient in a 2–1 home defeat in the League Cup 1st Round.
 He also scored in the FA Cup 1st Round against Bromley on 7 November 2009.
 After leaving the U's twice on loan to League Two clubs, it was clear his future lay away from Colchester United and he was subsequently released from his contract on 4 May 2011.

 Morecambe

 On 8 March 2010 Hackney joined Morecambe on a month-long loan, which was later extended to 8 May with the option of the play-off games if needed.
 Due to a 24-hour recall clause in the deal, Aidy Boothroyd recalled him to Colchester on 15 April.

 Rochdale

-On 24 June 2011 Hackney signed a one-year deal at Spotland.
-He had an incredible pre-season where he was a goal threat, but an abdominal injury limited him to a total of two appearances in the league campaign.
+On 25 June 2011, Hackney signed a one-year deal with Rochdale.

 On 5 July 2012 he joined Wrexham on trial, along with ex-Coventry City midfielder Kevin Thornton and former Tranmere Rovers goalkeeper Andy Coughlin.